Why Beans & Rice/Grains Cause Gas, Bloat, and Food Reactions (and How to Fix It)

 🚫 Block mineral absorption

-These anti-nutrients actually steal minerals from your body and reduce your absorption of the good stuff in the rest of your meal.
+These anti-nutrients actually steal minerals from your body and reduce your absorption of the good stuff in the rest of your meal / whatever you’re eating the grains or beans with.

 🫘 Irritate sensitive guts

-Especially in kids with eczema, food allergies, and intolerances, the compounds in rice/beans stress the gut lining and can trigger immune responses.
+Especially in kids (& adults) with eczema, food allergies, and intolerances, the compounds in rice/beans stress the gut lining and can trigger immune responses.

 🫣 Cause gas, bloating, eczema flares, and food sensitivities